xani-dev/mongodb/README.md

 In this unit you have will have a backend Node/Express server interact with a database to provide data to a pre-built frontend (react application).

-**Note:** For this unit, you will be working in two different branches to implement SQL and NoSQL versions of the challenge.
-When you fork this repo, please make sure to uncheck the "Copy the `main` branch only" setting so that your forked copy will also contain the `mongoose` branch.

 ## Learning goals